SulemanRasheed/Healthcare-Financial-Dashboard-PowerBI-Australia/README.md

 ![Dashboard Preview](Dashboard.png)

-This interactive dashboard visualizes healthcare billing data across Australian cities, procedures, departments, and demographics.
+This interactive Power BI dashboard visualizes healthcare billing data across Australian cities, procedures, departments, and demographics.
 It provides insights into treatment costs, insurance coverage, and patient out-of-pocket expenses, with dynamic filtering by year and ethnicity.

 Designed for hospital administrators, policy analysts, and health service researchers to:
 - Benchmark costs by procedure and department